moichim/labir/packages/vue/README.md

 # Vue 3 binding to @labir/core

 This package is experimental.

-Generally, it should do the same thing for Vue as `@labir/react-bridge` does for React.
+It should do the same thing for Vue as `@labir/react-bridge` does for React - provide basic contexts & hooks that will be used to build UI components in Vue.

-## Work in progress!
+## Status

-So far, we proved the integration of `@labir/core` is possible.
-It is working well.
-But Vue is not amongst our current priorities, because we focus on:

-- React for SPA applications
-- webcomponents for embedding in Wordpress, Moodle & other educational softwares
+Integration working.
+Development inactive.